xoolive/traffic/docs-new/docs/tutorials/quickstart.md

     Timestamp('2018-05-30 19:00:00+0000', tz='UTC')
     ```

-!!!note
+!!! note

     Each `Flight` wraps a pandas `DataFrame`.
     If a method is missing for a specific task, access the underlying dataframe directly.

 ```python
 belevingsvlucht.between("2018-05-30 19:00", "2018-05-30 20:00").data